-- Nano carriers for drug delivery system: Types and Fabrication
+- Efficient Nanocarriers for Drug-Delivery Systems: Types and Fabrication

-16. Carbon Nanotubes: synthesis, characterization, and Applications in drug delivery system
+16. Carbon Nanotubes: Synthesis, Characterization, and Applications in Drug-Delivery Systems

 Nano-carriers for Drug Delivery: Nanoscience and Nanotechnology in Drug Delivery presents recent discoveries in research on the pharmaceutical applications of the various types of nanosystem-based drug delivery systems.
 As many nanosystems have reached the market over the past decade, this book proves their benefits to patients.
 It explores these new carriers and the advances in drug delivery they have facilitated.
 Reflecting the interdisciplinary nature of the subject matter, the book includes experts from different fields, and with various backgrounds and expertise.
 It will appeal to researchers and students from different disciplines, such as materials science, technology and various biomedical fields.